 Unmarried couples and ownership of property

 Cohabitation is when unmarried couples live together.
 A large percentage of unmarried couples own homes and other assets jointly or individually but in the event of a separation have no idea how to deal with this aspect.
+Additionally, not being married affects parental responsibility and child custody and can make separation more complex.
 At Awan Solicitors, we can assist you with the preparation of agreements and advise you on your individual rights as an unmarried couple.

 This area of law comes under Trusts of Land and Appointment of Trustees Act 1996 (TOLATA) which we specialise in.